Kyronne/Kyronne/README.md

 Passionate about development and interested in the role Web3 can play in creating a more equitable world.

-My tech stack: Python, Javascript, SQL, Azure, GIT😲 & Linux.
+My tech stack: Javascript, React, Python, SQL, Azure, GIT😲 & Linux.

 - 🔭 I’m currently working in Data Visualisation primarely using(SQL).
 - 🌱 Learning math and training on codewars.